nathanchapero-creator/lafc-win-analysis/README.md

 <img width="738" height="439" alt="LAFC_Graph#1" src="https://github.com/user-attachments/assets/bbaf3bf4-1620-4848-a665-d07a53ac8f50" />

 * **Trend Followers:** LAFC's performance matched underlying metrics during the '18, '19, '22, and '23 seasons.
-* **The "COVID" Year:** 2020 was heavily disrupted due to the COVID-19 pandemic, with LAFC experiencing injuries to key players such as Eddie Segura and Carlos Vela, and players like Diego Rossi missing matches as a result of quarantine protocol.
+* **The "COVID" Year:** 2020 was heavily disrupted due to the COVID-19 pandemic, with LAFC experiencing injuries to key players such as Eddie Segura and Carlos Vela, and players like Diego Rossi missing matches due to quarantine protocols.
 * **The Big Anomaly:** 2021 marked the biggest underperformance in Vela's LAFC career, with a **-0.56 difference** relative to xGD.
 How much of a role did Carlos Vela's injury-plagued year play?

 ### **Carlos Vela's 2021 Season**
  * Poor finishing, unlucky defensive performances, and frequent injuries to key players such as Eduard Atuesta and Eddie Segura marred LAFC's season.
  * Vela was unable to remain healthy throughout the season, frequently missing matches and rarely able to go the full 90 minutes.
-He ended the season with just 20 games played, with 5 goals and 5 assists, a far cry from his MVP season just two years earlier (36 goals, 11 assists).
+He ended the season with just 20 games played, with 5 goals and 5 assists, a far cry from his MVP season just two years earlier (36 goals, 11 assists in domestic play).

 <img width="730" height="459" alt="LAFC_Graph#2" src="https://github.com/user-attachments/assets/c027b5c9-0bf7-4bc5-a881-8979edfb1877" />

 ***A Stark Contrast:**
-* With Vela on the pitch, LAFC displayed similar underlying metrics to their 2022 championship season, but actual GD results demonstrated substantial underperformance.
+* With Vela on the pitch, LAFC displayed similar underlying metrics to their 2022 championship season, but GD results demonstrated substantial underperformance.

 ### The Big Picture:
-* LAFC's 2021 Season, broken down by when Vela either wasn't or was on the pitch:
+* LAFC's 2021 Season, broken down by when Vela was on or off the pitch:

 <img width="697" height="460" alt="LAFC_Graph#3" src="https://github.com/user-attachments/assets/b708b32a-237e-4080-9e0c-0bd3f8d35850" />